mydaytrip/partner-api/source/includes/introduction.md

 ## Daytrip Partner API

-**DISCLAIMER: SEARCH, BOOK, CANCEL AND DETAILS ENDPOINTS ARE READY FOR INTEGRATION.
-OTHER ENDPOINTS WILL BE READY IN THE FOLLOWING WEEKS.**

 The Daytrip API is organized around REST.
 Our API accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes and verbs.

 The API can be used to search for trip options, customize a trip with stops, book a trip, get details about a booking or cancel a booking.